 DPC (Deferred Procedure Call) is the operation that Windows uses to assign a priority to processes/drivers that run at the same time in the same system.
-If processes that are involved in streaming audio take up processing time for longer than they really should then this can prevent audio drivers from being able to send/receive data in an appropriate amount of time, leading to audible issues (e.g. pops/clicks, dropouts, 'glitchy' audio and device disconnections.
+If processes that aren't involved in streaming audio take up processing time for longer than they really should then this can prevent audio drivers from being able to send/receive data in an appropriate amount of time, leading to audible issues (e.g. pops/clicks, dropouts, 'glitchy' audio and sometimes even device disconnections).

 A common cause for DPC latency is out of date device drivers and Windows processes that are not optimised correctly.
 Many processes/drivers are involved in streaming audio and many other processes/drivers can cause interruptions in the audio stream.